 device physical security is the responsibility of the respective department

 - Mobile device lab replacement is the fiscal responsibility of the associated department.
 Departments should engage Information Technology regarding necessary consultation and appropriate scope and networking requirements.

 Departments are responsible for

-budgeting for laptops and other mobile devices including replacements, upgrades
+budgeting for laptops, tablets and other mobile devices including replacements, upgrades

 and/or carts.
 To assist departments in budget preparation, Information